asheroto/UninstallTeams/README.md

 ## Contributing

-If you're like to help develop this project: fork the repo, edit, then submit a pull request. 😊
+If you'd like to help develop this project: fork the repo, edit, then submit a pull request. 😊